-Top mistakes of traveling families: Taking a bored child….anywhere.
+Top mistakes of traveling families: Taking a bored child anywhere.

 Young children and even older children do not find sitting at a restaurant relaxing or fun or interesting.
 Museums without background knowledge of what you are looking at are dull – just rows and rows of paintings.
-Remember that crazy places like Chuck E Cheese was designed for them – anything else is boring.
+Remember that crazy places like Chuck E Cheese were designed for them – anything else is boring.
 Bored kids act up!

 How to avoid mistakes of traveling families!